Bira/octopus-carnival/_posts/2026-09-04-dfrpg-adventurers-scout.md

 ## The "This Ain't D&D" section

-People familiar with D&D rangers will notice that there is no "dual-wielding scout" build here - that's very much a D&D-ism you can blame squarely on Drizz't.
+People familiar with D&D rangers will notice that there is no "dual-wielding scout" build here - that's very much a D&D-ism.
 The Scout is first and foremost an archer.
+This and the absence of magic in their templates makes them a close conceptual match to the Archer Ranger from D&D 4e.

 If you want nature magic, you play a Druid.
 If you want to dual-wield in melee, you take one of the melee specialist archetypes and buy the Ambidexterity